rabbitmq/rabbitmq-website/site/clustering.md

 # => ...done.
 </pre>

-Note that `rabbit1` still thinks its clustered with `rabbit2`, and trying to start it will result in an error.
+Note that `rabbit1` still thinks it's clustered with `rabbit2`, and trying to start it will result in an error.
 We will need to reset it to be able to start it again.